albnnc/naql/spec/README.md

 # NAQL — Not Another Query Language

-The following rules describe how the query string could be parsed to the array of parameters, each of which has the following [JSON Schema](https://json-schema.org/).
+The following rules describe the way of how the query string could be parsed to array of parameters, each of which has the following [JSON Schema](https://json-schema.org/).

 ```
 {